Improve Self-Awareness And Get to Know Yourself

 Self-awareness was first acknowledged by Socrates when he said: ‘Know yourself’.
 What a powerful statement!
 Well, he may not have lived in a period where information of the psyche was just one Google click away.
 But he was sufficiently self-aware to understand the supreme importance to improve self-awareness and sharing its benefits with the world.

 Know yourself.
-There are several assumptions inherent in this statement:
+There are several assumptions inherent in this phrase:

 1. First, there is such a thing as a self, an identity.

-2. Second, it is possible to drill down into this self, to get to know it, and to recognize the automatic patterns that manage our behavior.
+2. Second, it is possible to drill down into this self, to get to know it, and to recognize the automatic patterns that manage our decision-making, emotional regulation, and behavior.

-3. Third, this self is definable – we can choose the words and symbols that define our identity.
+3. Third, this self is definable – we can choose the needs, words, and symbols that define our identity.